apex/up/docs/03-getting-started.md

 $ export AWS_PROFILE=myapp
 ```

-Deploy it to the development stage:
+Deploy it to the staging environment:

 ```
 $ up